MicrosoftDocs/learn/learn-pr/azure/intro-to-stereokit/includes/5-understand-stereokit-ink-application.md

 ## PaletteMenu.cs script

-This is a menu that allows you to change the painting options.
-It's primarily made up of pre-built UI pieces, but it also shows how to make your own with StereoKit's layout and interaction capabilities.
+It is a menu that allows you to change the painting options.
+It's primarily made up of pre-built UI pieces, also showing how to make your own with StereoKit's layout and interaction capabilities.

 * **Loading models**: Both of these models are used in the user interface!
 The first is a bottle that will serve as decoration and context while also displaying the active color, and the second is a "splash of ink" that will be turned into a pressable button that will allow users to select colors.